 There are ‘normal’ focal length lenses like 50mm that can be great but are limiting in tight spaces.

-And there are zoom lenses that give you a great focal range but are much larger and heavier.
+And there are zoom lenses that give you a great focal range but are larger, heavier, and slower.

 So what’s the solution?

-My solution for picking the “best focal length for street photography” is to pack my favorite focal length and have another lens as a backup for unique situations.
+My solution is to pack my favorite focal length and have another lens as a backup for unique situations.

 In this article, I share what I think is the best focal length for street photography and compare it to the other common options that are available.